Find Affordable College Courses

 Full Design & Applied Arts at Manchester Community College Report

 The in-demand associate degree programs at Norwalk Community College helped the school earn the #2 place on this year’s ranking of the most popular design and applied arts schools in Connecticut.
-NCC is a small public school located in the city of Norwalk.
+NCC is a small public school located in the small city of Norwalk.

 Women make up 73% of the design majors at the school.